helpmeplsfortheloveofgod/hentaifetch/README.md

-# nekofetch
+# hentaifetch
-hentaifetch but with nekos
+neofetch but with hentai